Quantum Time-Space Tradeoffs for Matrix Problems: Quantum matrix multiplication

 over all $G'\subseteq [C]$ with $|G'|=k/4$ and $\beta'_{F,y}$ with $\sum_{F,y} |\beta'_{F,y}|^2=1$.

 For each $j\in c(G')$, let $k_j$ be the number of elements of $G'$ in column $j$.
 Our overall strategy is to consider the $j\in c(G')$ one by one, and show that the total amplitude on states where these $k_j$ outputs are correct conditioned on the success for previous values of $j$ is of the form $d^{-\delta k_j}$ for some fixed constant $\delta>0$.
-These are $k_j$ outputs of the matrix-vector product $Ay^{j}$ where $y^{j}$ is the $j$-th column of $B$ and that fact that $c(G')\subseteq \calL'(F)$ implies that $F$ has made at most $\beta\gamma n$ queries to $y^{(j)}$.
+These are $k_j$ outputs of the matrix-vector product $Ay^{j}$ where $y^{j}$ is the $j$-th column of $B$ and the fact that $c(G')\subseteq \calL'(F)$ implies that $F$ has made at most $\beta\gamma n$ queries to $y^{j}$.
 This is very similar to the situation with the matrix-vector problem from \cref{lem:matvec}.
 In analogy with the \cref{lem:matvec}, we define $U^j$ to be the set of $k_j$ rows containing outputs of $G'$ in column $j$.

-Applying \cref{lem:partition} with $c=1$, for each $j\in q(G')$ there is a collection $V^{j}_1,\ldots, V^j_{\ell_j}$ of $\ell_j=\ceil{\gamma n/k_j}$ $k_j$-subsets of $[n]$ such that the $k_j\times k_j$ sub-matrix $A_{U^jV^j_i}$ has full rank.
+Applying \cref{lem:partition} with $c=1$, for each $j\in c(G')$ there is a collection $V^{j}_1,\ldots, V^j_{\ell_j}$ of $\ell_j=\ceil{\gamma n/k_j}$ $k_j$-subsets of $[n]$ such that the $k_j\times k_j$ sub-matrix $A_{U^jV^j_i}$ has full rank.

-Using the ideas of \cref{lem:matvec} we could bucket the possible quantum states into one bucket for each tuple $(V^j_i)_{j\in q(G')}$ using \cref{lem:partition,lem:group} and bound each bucket separately.
-However, unlike \cref{lem:matvec}, the value of many of the $k_j$ can be very small, as low as 1, in which case the upper bounds using \cref{lem:partition,lem:group} would yield a probability bound larger than 1.
+Using the ideas of \cref{lem:matvec} we could bucket the possible basis states into one bucket for each large subset of the set associated with the tuple $(V^j_{i_j})_{j\in q(G')}$ using \cref{lem:partition,lem:group} and bound each bucket separately.
+However, unlike its use in the proof of \cref{lem:matvec}, the value of many of the $k_j$ can be very small, as low as 1, in which case the upper bounds using \cref{lem:partition,lem:group} would yield a probability bound larger than 1.

-Instead, we need a stronger argument to show that, except for an exponentially small amount in $k$, all of the amplitude can be allocated to a very small number of buckets.
-The following lemma gives the inductive step that allows us to define those buckets.
-Rather than thinking about each column $j\in c(G')$ as separate matrix-vector problems, it works by considering all of the answers in $G'$ at once.
+Instead, we need a stronger argument that depends on the amplitudes $\beta'_{F,y}$ in \cref{eq:matrix-mult-prelemma}.
+The large subsets of the sets associated with tuples $(V^j_{i_j})_{j\in q(G')}$ yield candidate buckets but there are too many of them to be used.
+However, we will see in the following lemma that a relatively small collection of them can capture all but a constant fraction of the total amplitude given by the $\beta'_{F,y}$.
+We will then see, in \cref{cor:matrix-prod-small-amp}, how this can be applied inductively with the portion of the total amplitude that is left over to yield a good upper bound on the total probability of producing the output values in $q(G')$, which is what we need to prove.